AdaCore/gnatstudio/docs/users_guide/remote.rst

   syntax).

 * If the project's files are synchronized using :program:`rsync`, defining a too generic path translation leads to very slow synchronization.
-In that is the case, define the paths as specifically as possible in order to speed up the synchronization process.
+If that is the case, define the paths as specifically as possible in order to speed up the synchronization process.